santoshrajan/tinix/README.md

     $.ready(callback)

     $.get(url, success, failure)            // success is called with responseText or
-                                            // JSON object if JSON response for all types pf request
+                                            // JSON object if JSON response for all types of request

     $.post(url, body, contenttype, success, failure)